JureSeselj/kiteboarding-club/README.md

 ![Logo](wireframes/logo.JPG)

-# KTB Kiteboarding School
+# KTB Neretva Club

 # Goal for this Project
-Welcome to KTB Kiteboarding School.
-This school provides an outlet for all people desiring adrenalin and sport activity to get involved and give kiteboarding a go.
+Welcome to KTB Kiteboarding Club.
+This club provides an outlet for all people desiring adrenalin and sport activity to get involved and give kiteboarding a go.

-This site gives some information about the school, basic information about kiteboarding and school events to capture the eye of a potential member.
-It also gives the ability to make contact with the school easily through social media or directly via the contact form.
+This site gives some information about the club, basic information about kiteboarding and club events to capture the eye of a potential member.
+It also gives the ability to make contact with the club easily through social media or directly via the contact form.

 ![Responsive Displays](wireframes/different-displays.JPG)